 2 Methods of Setting Output of Command to Variables in Bash Script

-In this first method, I will discuss substituting a Bash command using the dollar sign (‘$’) and storing the output in a variable for further use in a script.
+This method tells how to substitute a Bash command using the dollar sign ($) and store the output in a variable for further use in a script.

-In the following example, I will store the output of the pwd command and use it later in the script.
+To store the output of the pwd command and use it later in the script, check out the following bash script:

 #!/bin/bash